intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/tts_finetuning/README.md

 Again, make sure the text file names are formatted as 1.txt, 2.txt and so on.

-For simplicity in this example, we have already generated the texts of the audios from https://github.com/audio-samples/audio-samples.github.io/tree/master/samples/mp3/ted_speakers/FeiFeiLi under the `texts/` folder.
+For simplicity in this example, we have already generated the texts of the aforementioned audio samples under the `texts/` folder.

 ## Finetuning